-9 Surprising Foods That Prevent Tooth Decay
+8 Surprising Foods That Prevent Tooth Decay

 Strawberries are naturally jam-packed with vitamin C, and it turns out that’s a good thing for more than just revamping dull, dry skin.
 “Vitamin C will help with wound healing, thus giving your gums a boost,” shares Dr. Fung.
 Keep an eye out for the early signs of gum disease.

 Did you really need another reason to have that second piece of avocado toast?
 Well, sure, avocados are calorie-burning powerhouses, but their high potassium levels also help prevent tooth decay.
 “Potassium is a mineral that helps strengthen and prevents the breakdown of bone,” says Dr. Austin.
-A lack of potassium can be what causes tooth decay in some people, so it’s important to fill up on this mineral.
+A lack of potassium can be what causes tooth decay in some people.
+Therefore, it’s important to fill up on this mineral.

-Sure, beans are one of the best vegan protein sources, but did you know they’re also great for your teeth thanks to their high phosphate content?
+Sure, beans are one of the best vegan protein sources.
+But did you know they’re also great for your teeth thanks to their high phosphate content?
 “Your teeth are composed of calcium and phosphate, so these minerals must be present in order for the teeth to remineralize and remain strong,” shares Krysta Manning, DDS, of Solstice Dental & Aesthetics in Louisville, Kentucky.
 You may want to add cheese to your beans, too (hello, burrito time).
 “Vitamin D, like that found in cheese and dairy products, can help your body to regulate calcium and phosphorous levels.”